quanafoon/Flying_Game/README.md

-A "flappy bird"-like superhero flying game, made using the java.swing
+A "flappy bird"-like superhero flying game, made using the java.awt library

 How it works